DeepPhe/DeepPhe-Viz-v1/README.md

 You must have the following tools installed:

-- [Nodejs 8.12.0 (includes npm 6.4.1)](https://nodejs.org/en/download/) - which the DeepPhe-Viz tool is built upon
+- [Nodejs 10.13.0 (includes npm 6.4.1) or the latest LTS version](https://nodejs.org/en/download/) - which the DeepPhe-Viz tool is built upon
 - [Neo4j 3.2.x Server](https://neo4j.com/download-center/#releases) - is used to store the graph output from DeepPhe NLP

-Currently, we have been successfully using the [nvm](https://github.com/creationix/nvm) tool to configure and manage our NodeJS environment; nvm enables a user to associate a paritcular NodeJS and NPM version with their Unix shell, allowing for each switching between NodeJS versions across different projects.
+if you need to manage multiple versions of NodeJS, we have been successfully using the [nvm](https://github.com/creationix/nvm) tool to configure and manage our NodeJS environment; nvm enables a user to associate a paritcular NodeJS and NPM version with their Unix shell, allowing for each switching between NodeJS versions across different projects.

 For neo4j server installation, we have tested the "Neo4j Community Edition 3.2.13" with this DeepPhe release, and you can download it from the [Neo4j Releases page](https://neo4j.com/download-center/#releases) by choosing the correct download for your platform.
 Then follow their [installation instructions](https://neo4j.com/docs/operations-manual/current/installation/) to configure and start the server.